The Voice (Australian TV series): Season 3 (2014)

 On 26 November 2013, it was announced that Seal and Delta Goodrem would not be returning as coaches for the third season.
 The same day, it was announced that The Voice UK coaches will.i.am and Kylie Minogue would join Joel Madden and Ricky Martin.
 Taping for the third season began on 14 January 2014, with the Battle rounds commencing in March.
 Blind auditions began airing on 4 May 2014.
-Anja Nissen was announced the winner with Jackson Thomas in second place, Johnny Rollins in third, and Frank Lakoudis and ZK in fourth.
+Anja Nissen of Team Will was announced the winner with Jackson Thomas in second place, Johnny Rollins in third, and Frank Lakoudis and ZK in fourth.